 Peanuts or groundnuts are a herbaceous crop that belongs to the legume family and originated in South America.

 The fruit of a peanut is the peanut pods that develop underground and are known for their earthy and legume-like flavor.
 Generally speaking, peanuts are super versatile— they can be used for either roasting, boiling, salting, or grinding.
+Roasted peanuts can often be added to various dishes (like this Kung Pao Chicken) for a delightful crunch and a few nutty finishing notes.

 Boiling peanuts is one of the easiest and most hassle-free ways to make a healthy snack that we’ve ever tried.